venkatshgithub/WInd_energy_model/README.md

 We need a terminal to interact with github easily.
 Ubuntu and Mac will have inbuilt terminals.
 Win10 has Ubuntu app but it's a bit pain.
 So, I suggest all of you to install Cygwin (https://cygwin.com/install.html) and follow these guidelines to install cygwin (http://www.mcclean-cooper.com/valentino/cygwin_install/).

-In the search bar to install stuff, please make sure that you searh for "git" and install all has word "git".  (this will avoid the errors you are getting "git clone" not found.
+In the search bar to install stuff, please make sure that you searh for "git" and install all which has word "git".  (this will avoid the errors you are getting "git clone" not found.

 Cygwin is terminal emulator and can be used to run python or C++ with MPI also.
 It helps you interact with your computer via terminal.
 Infact, geeks use only terminal to do all work but let's not go in there.
 I also do not know many shortcuts.